Tigers vs. Rockies Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has 15 doubles, a triple, nine home runs, 22 walks and 45 RBI (73 total hits).
-He has swiped one base.
+- Elias Diaz has put up 73 hits with 15 doubles, a triple, nine home runs and 22 walks.
+He has driven in 45 runs with one stolen base.

 Diaz Recent Games